 Like in many other cities, a particular kind of conservativism has taken hold here, in spite of it outwardly being a liberal college town.
 The city council, from what I can tell, has always been dominated by local business interests, most especially the Downtown Business Association.
-It’s certainly not the left-wing university professors and other intellectual elite running this town.
+It’s certainly not the supposedly ‘left-wing’ university professors and other intellectual elite running this town.
 Then again, local business owners around here don’t seem to be as right-wing as you’d expect in some places.
 This is still a liberal town and, as data shows, liberals have high rates of small business ownership.
-The conservatism that has taken hold has a vain of liberalism running through it (or is it the other way around, that this liberal town has a vein of conservatism running through it?).
+The conservatism that has taken hold has a vein of liberalism running through it (or is it the other way around, that this liberal town has a vein of conservatism running through it?).
 Besides, conservative-minded liberals aren’t all that rare, especially in a fairly small town in a rural Midwestern state, but that is another issue.

 One aspect of this conservatism has been seen downtown.
 That is where can be found the pedestrian mall, the main public space.
 It has a permanent stage, a fountain, playground, and adjoining public library.
 It’s a popular gathering place, the heart of the community.
 But the idea of the public, all of the public, not just shoppers, freely using this public space has bothered many of the downtown business owners.